 It is a similar story for knees, with studies showing that up to 85% of adults with no actual knee pain have x-rays that show knee arthritis.
 Another study showed that 48% of professional basketballers without knee pain had meniscal (cartilage) damage on their knee MRIs.

-Only then can x-rays, scans and further investigations bring the full truth on source and cause of you problem as well as a potential treatment solution.
+Only then can x-rays, scans, and further investigations bring the full truth on the source and cause of your problem as well as a potential treatment solution.

 Getting treatment from too many different health professionalsLike getting advice from too many people, getting treatment from too many health professionals can waste your time and money as one treatment might against another treatment.

 This is particularly the case when these health professionals are from similar backgrounds.
-For example, lets say you are seeing a physiotherapist who is providing you with stabilisation exercises because they believe that it is uncontrolled movement which is causing your problem.
+For example, let’s say you are seeing a physiotherapist who is providing you with stabilization exercises because they believe that it is an uncontrolled movement which is causing your problem.
 Improvement is slow, so you begin to see a chiropractor who believes that your back is out and so begins to perform spinal adjustments.
-These two treatment techniques provide outcomes which are the direct opposite of each other; stabilisation exercises provide stability and adjustments promote mobility.
-So whos right?
-You will never know because the effects of one treatment might cancel out the effects of the other treatment therefore providing you with no result.
-Whats more, you wont be able to determine whats working and what isnt.
+These two treatment techniques provide outcomes which are the direct opposite of each other; stabilization exercises provide stability and adjustments to promote mobility.
+So whos, right?
+You will never know because the effects of one treatment might cancel out the effects of the other treatment, therefore, providing you with no result.
+What’s more, you won’t be able to determine what’s working and what isn’t.

-Having no strategic treatment plan for achieving the results that you wantIt was Winston Churchill who said that He who fails to plan, is planning to fail.
+Having no strategic treatment plan for achieving the results that you wanted was Winston Churchill who said that He who fails to plan, is planning to fail.

 The body is made up of many systems all working together to produce a result, that is enabling you to live, survive and thrive in a changing and unpredictable world.
 Treating the body as separate compartments at best will provide you with short term improvement and at worst no improvement at all.
 To achieve the best outcome possible, you need a written strategic treatment this question plan, period.